 In the lab, the Seiki SE50UY04 LED TV revealed a decent factory grayscale calibration with the TV's Movie picture preset enabled.
 Note the delta-E average of 1.97 as indicated in the CalMAN 5 screenshot below - all grayscale errors were below the maximum acceptable value of 3 indicating decent color consistency from light-to-dark shades.

-Video scaling was the Seiki SE50UY04's weakness: all 720p60 and 1080p60 sources were overscanned by about 2% resulting in softened picture details.
+Video scaling was the Seiki SE50UY04's weakness: all 720p60 and 1080p60 sources were overscanned by about 2% resulting in softened picture details [this has been corrected with an updated firmware file that can be manually applied to the TV].
 The TV's aspect ratio adjustment has no preset for removing this unacceptable display condition.
 Interestingly, feeding the TV a 4K signal eliminated overscan as did forcing 720p/1080p refresh rates above 60Hz: 1080p @ 120Hz looked especially promising on the Seiki although I'm not aware of anything besides a PC that provides a 1080p video signal via HDMI beyond a 60Hz refresh rate.
 Upconversion from 1080i to 1080p was mediocre, but most connected devices will provide progressive scan output helping mitigate this issue.

 Calibration enthusiasts will find the TV's hidden service menu a minefield: enter this menu by pressing Menu on the remote followed by 0000 (four zeros).
 The service menu's overscan controls didn't have the intended affect, and it appears a factory reset option also wipes out the factory grayscale calibration.
 As with any trip into a TV's service menu, I'm obligated to warn you to take lots of pictures and notes before you touch anything!